 Social media is far more simple than other ways of evaluating your marketing performance.
 If you book a billboard in a traffic-heavy area, it’s going to cost you a lot and while you may take pride in the fact that you’re going to be attracting a lot of eyeballs, there’s no certainty as to how many people have paid attention to it or responded to it.

-Same is the case with running print or TV ads.
+The same is the case with running print or TV ads.
 Social media, on the other hand, gives you access to a lot of analytic tools that help you see how your campaigns have performed.
 It’s so simple.

-You can track your campaign and also see how many people have interacted with your posts in the shape of likes, comments, shares, etc. Whether its impressions, clicks, bounce rates or conversions – Social media is the way to go if you want to assess your performance objectively with proper metrics.
+You can track your campaign and also see how many people have interacted with your posts in the shape of likes, comments, shares, etc. Whether it’s impressions, clicks, bounce rates, or conversions – Social media is the way to go if you want to assess your performance objectively with proper metrics.

 This will help you save a lot of money as instead of wasting away your money on campaigns that don’t give you guaranteed results, you can actually see if your money was put to good use here.